5 Benefits Of Kukui Nut Oil For Skin & Hair + How To Use It

 • 33% linolenate

 Pure kukui nut oil goes rancid quickly because of linolenate, the most unstable fatty acid in the oil.
-That is why the oil is stabilized before using in cosmetic formulations.
+That is why this natural oil is stabilized before using in cosmetic formulations.

 In cosmetics, fatty acids serve primarily as emulsifiers, which allow oil and water to blend well, remain stable, and thicken the creams and lotions (4).
 In addition, they also have multiple benefits.
 Continue reading to discover how kukui nut oil can benefit you.